edgarodriguez/site/content/post/Covid-19-mx-deaths/index.md

 # url_poster: ""

 math: true
-title: "COVID-19 effect in mortality rates in Mexico"
+title: 'COVID-19 effect in mortality rates in Mexico'
 subtitle: 'Relationship among other death causes'
-summary: 'Exploratory analysis of death rates in Mexico 2020 (Update to September 2020).
+summary: 'Exploratory analysis of death rates in Mexico 2020 (Update to September 2020).'

 ---